glycerine/gemacs/README.md

 `gemacs` is derived from `godit`, https://github.com/nsf/godit, and adapted to use https://github.com/gdamore/tcell instead of `termbox-go`.

+Release v1.0.1 improves file auto-completion with tab and enter.
+Ctrl-x Ctr-w does write file, as in traditional emacs.
+View operations is rebound to Ctrl-x Ctrl-v.

-Quoting from the original readme, with the program name updated:
+Quoting from the original godit readme, with the program name updated to avoid confusion.

 Screenshots: